storageos/storageos.github.io/_docs/install/prerequisites/clusterdiscovery.md

 Replicas are unavailable in a single node install.

-### Option 1: Specify cluster size
+## The `JOIN` keyword

-The first option is to use the StorageOS discovery service, which is a public `etcd` service.
+The environment variable `JOIN` is used to pass clustering information to the StorageOS node.
+This environment variable can contain two types of information, a cluster token or a set of IP addresses.

+### Option 1: Cluster token

+StorageOS offers a public `etcd` discovery service to aid in cluster discovery.

-Specify the expected size of the cluster (3 ,5 or 7) using the [StorageOS CLI]({%link _docs/reference/cli/cluster.md %}):
+To use this method, specify the expected size of the cluster (3 ,5 or 7) using the [StorageOS CLI]({%link _docs/reference/cli/cluster.md %}):

 ```bash